Skip to main content

 So you can see the process:

-1. node 1 created a txpow unit containing the transation
+1. node 1 created a txpow unit containing the transaction

 2. node 1 mined the txpow unit